 HISTORY OF THE JERSEY RALLY BY KEN THOMPSON, HON LIFE VICE PRESIDENT

-The first Jersey rally was held over 80 years ago on 12th December 1935.
+The first Jersey rally was held on the 12th December 1935.

 For the 33 entries setting off from West Park Station at 2.15 p.m., the rally was a far cry for today’s high-speed trial against the clock.